 We Want to See You Smile

 We don’t like to hear that people are avoiding the dentist.
 Using Cerec Cad Cam Technology, we’ve made it so that getting a crown is a much simpler process.
 If your tooth hurts, don’t wait to be seen.
 Our friendly dentists will make your dental visit as easy as possible.
 Schedule an appointment today for a dental cleaning and learn how to prevent tooth decay.
-But if you are already in pain, let us help you smile again, because we are here to help—Call today for an appointment.
+But if you are already in pain, let us help you smile again, because we are here to help—Call (208) 524-1700 to set up an appointment.